adamterlson/AgenticStateMachines/README.md

 - **Language Agnostic**: Finite State Machines can be built in every language—having an understanding of Agentic patterns using FSMs will enable Agentic systems in any system, regardless of language

 In short, FSMs provide a flexible, extensible, and robust foundation for developing agentic AI systems that scale with confidence.

 ---

-## Examples of Agentic AI Patterns Using FSMs

-This repository aims to demonstrate common agentic patterns implemented with FSMs:

-1. **Tool Use**: Managing tools with clearly defined activation, execution, and error states.
-2. **Reflection**: Iterating over prior states and context to improve decisions and outputs.
-3. **Routing**: Defining sequence to reach desired outcome based on predefined rules or dynamic context.
-5. **Human-in-the-Loop**: Defining explicit manual interactions in workflows.

----